 1. Layer Textures Like a Pro

 Winter is all about texture.
 Think knits, wood, glass, and a little glimmer.
-When you layer different textures, your table looks instantly richer—like you hired a stylist who also knows how to make hot cocoa.
+When you layer different materials, your winter table centerpiece looks instantly richer, like you hired a stylist who also knows how to make good hot cocoa.

 How to Build the Base